-students and/or community.
+Impact Evidence of leadership proficiency may be seen in the behaviors or actions of the faculty, staff, students and/or community.
 Illustrative examples of such evidence may include, but are not limited to the following:

-- Sub-ordinate leaders integrate technology into their work functions and use technology to streamline the process. - Data from faculty that supports decision making and monitoring impact of decisions are shared via technology. - PowerPoint presentations, e-mails, and web pages of faculty members support involvement in decision making and dissemination of decisions made. - Faculty use social network methods to involve students and parents in data collection that supports decision making and to inform stakeholders of decisions made. - Other impact evidence of proficiency on this indicator.
+- Sub-ordinate leaders integrate technology into their work functions and use technology to streamline the process. - Data from faculty that supports decision making and monitoring impact of decisions are shared via technology. - PowerPoint presentations, e-mails, and web pages of faculty members support involvement in decision making and dissemination of decisions made.

+- Technology used to enhance coaching and mentoring functions. - Other leadership evidence of proficiency on this indicator. - Faculty use social network methods to involve students and parents in data collection that supports decision making and to inform stakeholders of decisions made. - Other impact evidence of proficiency on this indicator.